Curriculum Committee

 - FSU COM Mission

-- Scholarship and the discovery of new knowledge is encouraged and facilitated.
+- Scholarship and the discovery of new knowledge are encouraged and facilitated.

 - Opportunities for research are provided

-- The educational environment is appropriate to the mission of the medical school, and students are educated in the biopsychosocial model.
+- The educational environment is appropriate to the medical school's mission, and students are educated in the biopsychosocial model.
 Students are provided with experiences in:

 - Geriatrics